wqf233333/DJI-SDK-SKILL/README.md

 ###Onboard SDK

+- Do I need to activate if I just want to read broadcast data from the drone?

+  no. the broadcast data will be out once enable API box is clicked, developers don't need to send any commands before.

 - Why I cannot activate, why it failed open port.

   did you set a proper authority for the serial port?